 Step 7.
 Ease into running again focusing on progressively accumulating mileage…not speed as well as regaining a solid base level of total body strength.
 Also, don’t expect to go out and be able to get 5 miles under your belt with your first run.
 We have to build up to this!
 Then as you continue to increase your mileage don’t forget to keep up with your strength training as well.
 Keeping your body strong will help to keep the imbalances to a minimum and keep those annoying aches and pains at bay!

-If you would like to learn how to strengthen your postpartum core so that you can get back to running without worries then check out my online programs for fixing a Diastasis and more!
+If you would like to learn how to strengthen your postpartum core so that you can get back to running without worries then check out my online program for fixing a Diastasis and more!
 Women all over the world are learning how to rehab their cores with this program!
 We cover everything we just talked about and more!

 And one more thing, this is not me saying to ditch running forever.
 I just want you to be smart about returning to running postpartum because there’s more involved to it than simply heading out the door to hit the pavement!